 The Aga Khan University (AKU) strives to set the regional standard of excellence at its hospitals and clinics in Pakistan, East Africa and Afghanistan, which record approximately 1.75 million patient visits annually and which have provided reduced-cost treatment to 1.1 million patients over the last 30 years.
 In Pakistan and East Africa, AKU operates the only hospitals accredited by the U.S.-based Joint Commission International.

-AKU’s academic health centres in Pakistan and East Africa provide high-quality treatment backed by the latest knowledge and deliver an array of services unavailable elsewhere.
-Whatever an individual’s health needs, we aim to meet them.
-Our highly trained staff provides everything from prenatal courses for expectant mothers to neurosurgery, from child psychiatry to comprehensive cancer care, from nutritional counseling to kidney transplantation.
+AKU’s academic health centres provide high-quality treatment backed by the latest knowledge and deliver an array of services unavailable elsewhere.
+Our highly trained staff provide everything from prenatal courses for expectant mothers to neurosurgery, child psychiatry to comprehensive cancer care, nutritional counseling to kidney transplantation.
 In addition to offering outstanding care to those in need, we actively work to prevent illness by educating our patients and the public.

 At AKU, we believe that everyone deserves to have access to quality care, regardless of where they live or their income.
 In Pakistan, more than 70 percent of patients who visit the University Hospital every year are low- or middle-income.
-One in four patients admitted to our general ward receives financial assistance from our Patient Welfare Programme.
-A pregnant woman saved from death after doctors elsewhere had given up hope; an infant girl who received emergency surgery to correct a life-threatening lung malformation; a young boy whose cancer was detected and successfully treated after his parents had exhausted their savings pursuing treatment elsewhere – these are just a few instances in which our commitment to providing access to world-class care regardless of a patient’s ability to pay has made the difference between life and death.
+A pregnant woman saved from death after doctors elsewhere had given up hope; an infant girl who received emergency surgery to correct a life-threatening lung malformation; a young boy whose cancer was detected and successfully treated after his parents had exhausted their savings pursuing treatment at other hospitals – these are just a few instances in which our commitment to providing access to world-class care regardless of a patient’s ability to pay has made the difference between life and death.

-In East Africa, the University health network includes the 280-bed Aga Khan University Hospital in Nairobi, Kenya, and 46 medical and diagnostic centers in Kenya, Uganda and Tanzania.
+In East Africa, the University health network includes the 300-bed Aga Khan University Hospital, Nairobi and 47 medical and diagnostic centers in Kenya, Uganda and Tanzania.

-In Afghanistan, the University manages the French Medical Institute for Children as part of a partnership with the governments of France and Afghanistan and the French NGO La Chaine de L’Espoir.
-FMIC has 94 beds and a 66-bed women’s wing is under construction.
-Since launching in 2006, it has recorded more than 550,000 patient visits and performed more than 14,000 surgeries.
+In Afghanistan, the University manages the 160-bed French Medical Institute for Mothers and Children as part of a partnership with the governments of France and Afghanistan and the French NGO La Chaîne de l’Espoir.
+Since 2006, it has treated more than 1 million patients and performed more than 27,000 surgeries.
 The FMIC laboratory is linked to the University’s laboratories in Pakistan, giving patients in Afghanistan access to a complete menu of medical tests.